10 day Thailand itinerary: 10 days in Thailand – where to go, what to do in Thailand in 10 days, and what to see in Thailand in 10 days

 One of the worst things you can do in Thailand is to visit Koh Phi Phi islands on a day trip with hordes of tourists.

 I want you to experience this paradise island away from day-trippers.
-In fact, at that time when day-trippers from Phuket and Krabi come to Koh Phi Phi, you will be exploring aqua blue waters, lush mountains and magical underwater of Koh Phi Phi Islands.
+In fact, at that time when day-trippers from Phuket and Krabi come to Koh Phi Phi, you will be exploring aqua blue waters, lush mountains, and the magical underwater of Koh Phi Phi Islands.

 Day 8-9: KOH PHI PHI ISLANDS